Postdocs

 PhD– Temporal adaptive genomics and demography of a threatened population of American black bear

-Students interested in either MS or PhD level work in evolutionary and conservation genomics should email me to discuss opportunities ahead of a formal application to the University of Memphis Graduate School and Biology DepartmentPlease describe your research interests and experiences and attach a CV.
+Students interested in PhD level work in evolutionary and conservation genomics should email me to discuss opportunities ahead of a formal application to the University of Memphis Graduate School and Biology DepartmentPlease describe your research interests and experiences and attach a CV.

 Students eligible to submit an NSF GRFP should contact me to discuss.